 The Messiah’s death is foretold in what we call Psalm 22.
 Crucifixion death was not a Hebrew tradition.
 As a matter of fact, this kind of death had not been practiced by the Hebrew people at the time Psalm 22 was written.
 It came later under Roman rule although some scholars date the practice to Egypt.
 How were all the ancient writings concerning the coming Messiah fulfilled?
 How did the Psalmist know to write about the crucifixion and dividing of the garments?
 How did the prophet Micah seven hundred years prior to the birth of Christ “predict” where the Messiah’s birthplace would be?
 It is ludicrous for skeptics to answer coincidence to each question.
 There is no way.

+The following is not my own creation, it comes from biblebelievers.org.
 The science of probability attempts to determine the chance that a given event will occur.
 The value and accuracy of the science of probability has been well established beyond doubt - for example, insurance rates are fixed according to statistical probabilities.

 Professor Emeritus of Science at Westmont College, Peter Stoner, has calculated the probability of one man fulfilling the major prophecies made concerning the Messiah.
 The estimates were worked out by twelve different classes representing some 600 university students.
+The students carefully weighed all the factors, discussed each prophecy at length, and examined the various circumstances which might indicate that men had conspired together to fulfill a particular prophecy.
+They made their estimates conservative enough so that there was finally unanimous agreement even among the most skeptical students.

 However Professor Stoner then took their estimates, and made them even more conservative.
 He also encouraged other skeptics or scientists to make their own estimates to see if his conclusions were more than fair.
 Finally, he submitted his figures for review to a committee of the American Scientific Affiliation.
 Upon examination, they verified that his calculations were dependable and accurate in regard to the scientific material presented (Peter Stoner, Science Speaks, Chicago: Moody Press, 1969, 4).